Enforcement of the Anti-Money Laundering Act

 - typical transactions involving other similar products or services.

 If your conclusion is that there is something suspicious about the transaction, report it immediately to the National Bureau of Investigation’s Financial Intelligence Unit.
-It is always better to report a suspicious transaction than not to report it.
+Even the slightest suspicions must be reported.
 It is not your responsibility to determine whether or not a crime has been committed.

-- still appears suspicious after you have queried about it from the customer,
+- the transaction still appears suspicious after you have received an explanation from the customer,

-- you decide to refuse based on its unusual or suspicious nature, or
+- you decide to refuse a transaction based on its unusual or suspicious nature, or

-- you find suspicious after it has already taken place.
+- you find the transaction suspicious after it has already taken place.

 Do not tell the customer about your report.
-Keep the evidence that you collected for your report for a period of five years and store it separate from the customer’s other documents.
+Keep the evidence that you collected for your report for a period of five years and store it separately from other customer documents.

 Where should I send my report?

 The body responsible for handling anti-money laundering reports in Finland is the National Bureau of Investigation’s Financial Intelligence Unit.
-The National Bureau of Investigation’s Financial Intelligence Unit deals with all suspected cases of money laundering and terrorist financing and produces information to combat the phenomena.
+It takes care of all suspected cases of money laundering and terrorist financing and produces information to combat the phenomena.

 You can tip us off if you suspect that an operator that falls within our enforcement authority is violating the Anti-Money Laundering Act.

-You can find a list of operators that fall within the enforcement authority of Regional State Administrative Agencies under ‘Enforcement of the Anti-Money Laundering Act’.
+You can find a list of operators that fall within the enforcement authority of Regional State Administrative Agencies under ‘Who does Regional State Administrative Agency supervise under the Anti-Money Laundering Act’.

 We use reports of suspected violations to identify high-risk operators for enforcement purposes.
 We have no obligation to disclose the action we take based on a report to the person who submitted the report.